Karnei Hittin National Park - battle site and views

 The Battle of Hattin

 Saladin now brought most of his forces back from Tiberias.
 He guarded all the springs in the area, including the spring at Hittin.
-He also blocked their path to water sources in Tiberias and Lake Kinneret so that the Crusader army lacked water.
-He now began harassing the moving Crusader army.
+He also blocked the Crusader’s path to water sources in Tiberias and Lake Kinneret so that their army lacked water.
+He began harassing the moving Crusader army.
 The Crusaders were unable to progress forward and were forced to pitch camp in an open defenseless area.
 The next day Saladin allowed the Crusader force to move and waited for the heat of the day before attacking.
 He set fire to the surrounding shrubs and dry summer grass so that the air was filled with smoke.
 At around noon he bombarded the Crusaders with arrows, aiming particularly at the horses.
 Guy’s infantry either perished, fled or surrendered.
-The cavalry reached higher ground on the ruins of the fort on Karnei Hittin where they prepared their last stand.
+The cavalry reached higher ground on the ruins of a fort on Karnei Hittin where they prepared their last stand.
 They attempted several cavalry charges from Karnei Hittin but were unable to break through Muslim lines.
 Eventually their position was overrun.

 THE HIKE :